 English Learners make up 57% of the SYSD's student population.
 English learners have integrated and designated ELD as part of the core instructional program.
 The San Ysidro School District has developed this goal after analyzing dashboard and internal data to ensure that we are focusing on the annual progress of all English Learners, due to the fact that our data indicates that our students who successfully reclassify demonstrate the highest rates of academic success in the district, as identified through California Dashboard and local assessment data.
 Based on the following data we have determined that we need to focus on English learners, including dually classified students(students who are eligible for both special education and English learner services) to ensure that the language acquisition supports are supporting annual progress goals and reclassification of all English learners in 5 years or less.
-This goal and the focus on the need for supporting students with English language development through intervention support strategies to be available to students to support their English skills.
+This goal and the focus on the supporting students improve with English and academic language development was a direct result of stakeholder input that focused on the need for supporting students with English language development through intervention support strategies to be available to students to support their English skills.